 What Is Synthetic Identity Theft?

-Synthetic identity theft occurs when a criminal creates an identity instead of stealing an existing one.
-The scam involves mixing real Social Security numbers or numbers not in use with other pieces of information—names, addresses, and birthdates—to put together an entirely new identity.
-In contrast, the more familiar form of identity theft involves using the actual name, Social Security number and other personal data of a single victim.
+Synthetic identity theft, or synthetic identity fraud, occurs when a criminal creates an identity instead of stealing an existing one.
+The scam involves mixing real Social Security numbers, or fake numbers, with other pieces of information—names, addresses, and birthdates—to put together an entirely new identity, often using partially fake identity information.
+In contrast, the more familiar form of identity theft involves using the actual name, Social Security number, and other personal data of a single victim.

 Synthetic identity theft is significant

-According to Bloomberg News, synthetic identity thieves value the Social Security numbers of people who don’t use credit, including children.
-When using a synthetic identity to apply for credit cards, the thief is often turned down at first, because there’s no credit file associated with the identity.
-The inquiry generates a file with a credit bureau, and thieves keep applying until a lender finally opens an account.
+According to Bloomberg News, synthetic identity thieves place the most value on the Social Security numbers of people who don’t use credit, including infants and children.
+When using a synthetic identity to apply for credit cards, the thief is often turned down at first, because there’s no credit history file associated with the identity.
+That’s why using a child’s identity is tempting for scammers.
+The inquiry generates placeholder profiles with a credit bureau, and thieves keep applying until a lender finally opens an account.
+That’s when it becomes synthetic identity fraud.

 Who’s the victim of synthetic identity theft?

 Here’s where the crime gets even more interesting.
-Since synthetic identity theft has no specific consumer victim, it can continue undetected for a while.
-During that time, the thief will make regular payments, building up a larger and larger credit limit before “busting out.”
-That’s the term for suddenly using the remainder of the credit limit.
-That leaves the lender holding the bag and, it stands to reason, the rest of us possibly subsidizing the thief’s fraudulent gain through higher credit card fees.
+Since synthetic identity theft has no specific consumer victim, it can continue undetected for months, until the identity thief uses up the remainder of the credit line, leaving the lender, bank, or other financial institution holding the bag.

-A synthetic identity can also be used to apply for a job or other purposes.
-And if the identity thief uses your real Social Security number to create the fictitious identity, the crime could come back to haunt you.
-Yes, the rest of the information may not be yours, but that is your Social Security number, after all.
+Synthetic identities can also be used to obtain employment, to file fake tax returns, to get medical care, or for other fraudulent purposes.
+And if an identity thief uses your real Social Security number to create a fictitious identity, the crime could come back to haunt you, potentially affecting your credit score and making new credit lines difficult to open.
+Yes, the rest of the information may not be yours, but that is your Social Security number, an important piece of personally identifiable information, after all.

-How to help protect yourself from synthetic identity theft
+How to help protect yourself against synthetic identity theft

 Is there anything you can do to help protect yourself?
-Well, you don’t want your Social Security number falling into the hands of a synthetic identity thief.
+Well, you don’t want your Social Security number falling into the hands of an identity thief.

 - Keep your Social Security card and any documents that contain the number safe and secure.
-And before discarding any documents containing personal information, be sure to shred them.
-The same goes for bank and credit card statements.
+Before discarding any documents containing your personal information, be sure to shred them.
+The same goes for bank account, credit card, and tax statements.

-Given the number of data breaches that have exposed the Social Security numbers of tens of millions of U.S. consumers, your number may already be out there.
+Given the number of data breaches that have exposed the Social Security numbers of tens of millions of U.S. consumers, your personally identifying information may already be out there.
 So, keep an eye out for activity that may indicate a synthetic identity thief is using it:

 - Watch your mail.
-Be on the lookout for mail sent to your address but in someone else’s name.
-This can be a sign that creditors are trying to reach the thief—and your home address is mingled with the other information the synthetic identity thief has cobbled together.
+Be on the lookout for mail sent to your address in someone else’s name.
+This could be a sign that creditors are trying to reach the thief—and your home address is mingled with information the identity thief has cobbled together.

 Symantec Corporation, the world’s leading cyber security company, allows organizations, governments, and people to secure their most important data wherever it lives.
 More than 50 million people and families rely on Symantec’s Norton and LifeLock comprehensive digital safety platform to help protect their personal information, devices, home networks, and identities.